 As a CASA volunteer you will get to know the child for whom you are advocating.
 You will investigate and gather information, advocate for the child, make recommendations to the court, and monitor the progress of the case.
 The information that you gather, along with your recommendations, helps the court to make informed decisions.

 CASA of Clackamas County will provide all of the training you need to be a powerful voice for the child's best interest.
 We ask that each volunteer commit to seeing the child face to face at least monthly.
 You will also periodically attend court hearings and other case meetings.
 Additional time will be required to gather information and advocate for the best interest of the child.
 A CASA volunteer typically dedicates 10-20 hours per month to their case.

 The first step is for you to attend a CASA 101 orientation.
 The second step is detailed training.
 You can find the schedule of upcoming orientation and training sessions here.

 Do you still have questions about becoming a CASA volunteer?
-Please contact us at email@example.com.
+Please contact our Training Manager, at email@example.com.